How anaesthesia vaporisers work explained simply

 The vaporiser can be designed to have a high internal resistance to flow.
 This high resistance “resists” changes to flow caused by the intermittent ‘back pressure’ of positive pressure ventilation.

-A ‘one way’ valve (also called unidirectional valve) can be put between the vaporiser outlet and the ventilator / breathing system.
-On way valves allow flow in one direction, but not in the other.
-In the diagram below, the one way valve is allowing gases to flow forwards.
+A ‘one-way’ valve (also called a unidirectional valve) can be put between the vaporiser outlet and the ventilator/breathing system.
+On-way valves allow flow in one direction, but not in the other.
+In the diagram below, the one-way valve allows gases to flow forward.

 However, this valve prevents flow from occurring in the reverse direction.
 This reduces the transmission of ‘back pressure’ to the vaporiser.